Quincy Family Law Attorney

 Uncontested Divorce (1A Joint Petition)

 Uncontested divorces are expedited processes for dissolving marriages.
 If you create a written agreement with your spouse that covers all of the statutory issues, you can get a hearing date and resolve your divorce in an uncontested manner.
 Often, uncontested divorces are amicable, fast, and cost-effective.
 However, you need to agree with your spouse about the division of the marital estate, alimony, health insurance, the marital residence, child custody, and other issues.
 In Massachusetts, you can get an uncontested divorce that is known as divorce on the ground of an irretrievable breakdown of the marriage.
 If you qualify for this type of divorce, it will go rapidly through the system and save money.
 However, it is important to be able to work closely with your spouse to complete the documents needed for an uncontested divorce.
-Our divorce attorney can help Boston residents protect their interests during this process.
+Our divorce attorney can help Quincy residents protect their interests during this process.

 Child Custody